Zoroastrianism is one the oldest religions in the world.

-Zoroastrianism believes in one god, Ahura Mazda who is:
+Zoroastrianism believes in one god, Ahura Mazda, who is:

-Impossible for a normal human being to conceive
+- Impossible for a normal human being to conceive

-The creator of everything
+- The creator of everything

-And the source of all the goodness and happiness in the world.
+- And the source of all the goodness and happiness in the world.

 This supreme God is worshipped and his prophet is Zoroaster.
 Zoroaster is not worshipped but is followed as his directed path of truth and righteousness; asha will lead men and women to God.

 Along with Ahura Mazda are his retinue of immortals; Amesha Spentas who are also his divine attributes.
-By knowing them, man can know God.
-They are:

 - Vohu Manah - Good mind and good purpose.

-Asha Vahishta - Truth and righteousness.
+- Asha Vahishta - Truth and righteousness.

-Spenta Ameraiti - Holy devotion, serenity and loving kindness.
+- Spenta Ameraiti - Holy devotion, serenity and loving kindness.

-Khashathra Vairya - Power and just rule.
+- Khashathra Vairya - Power and just rule.

-Hauravatat - Wholeness and health.
+- Hauravatat - Wholeness and health.

-Ameretat - Long life and immortality.
+- Ameretat - Long life and immortality.

 This dualism is twofold – cosmic and moral.
 There is the cosmic dualism between god and the Angra Mainyu who is the destructive spirit that introduces the evils of death, sickness, etc into God’s pure and beautiful world.
 There is also a moral duality that points towards the inherent good and evil sides of a human being.